Richmond, London: Richmond Park

 King Henry's Mound is in the grounds of Pembroke Lodge, which is Grade II listed.
 In 1847 this house became the home of the then Prime Minister, Lord John Russell, who conducted much government business there and entertained Queen Victoria, foreign royalty, aristocrats, writers (Dickens, Thackeray, Longfellow, Tennyson) and other notable people of the time, including Giuseppe Garibaldi.
 It was later the childhood home of Lord John Russell's grandson, the philosopher, mathematician and social critic Bertrand Russell.
 It is now a popular restaurant with views across the Thames Valley.

+Built as a hunting lodge for George II by the architect Roger Morris, White Lodge was completed in 1730.
+Its many famous residents have included members of the Royal Family.
+The future king Edward VIII was born at White Lodge in 1894; his brother Prince Albert, Duke of York (the future George VI) and the Duchess of York (later Queen Elizabeth the Queen Mother) lived there in the 1920s.
+The Royal Ballet School (formerly Sadler's Wells Ballet) has been based since 1955 at the lodge, where younger ballet students continue to be trained.

-Also in the park and Grade II listed is Thatched House Lodge, a royal residence.
-Since 1963 it has been the home of Princess Alexandra, The Honourable Lady Ogilvy, a cousin of Queen Elizabeth II.
-During the Second World War it was the home of General Dwight D Eisenhower, who later became President of the United States.
+Also in the park and Grade II listed is Thatched House Lodge, which is still a royal residence.
+Since 1963 it has been the home of Princess Alexandra, The Honourable Lady Ogilvy, a first cousin of Queen Elizabeth II.
+General Dwight D Eisenhower, who later became President of the United States, lived there during the Second World War.

 Museums and galleries

 The Museum of Richmond, in Richmond's Old Town Hall, close to Richmond Bridge, has displays relating to the history of Richmond, Ham, Petersham and Kew.
 Its rotating exhibitions, education activities and a programme of events cover the whole of the modern borough.
 The museum's highlights include 16th-century glass from Richmond Palace and a painting, The Terrace and View from Richmond Hill, Surrey by Dutch draughtsman and painter Leonard Knyff (1650–1722), which is part of the Richmond upon Thames Borough Art Collection.
 Admission to the museum is free.

 The Riverside Gallery, also at the Old Town Hall, features temporary exhibitions by local artists including paintings, prints and photographs.
 Admission is free.